tektutor/scala-oct-2021/README.md

 - recommends pure functions, i.e functions without side-effects
 - pure functions are functions that return the same values irrespective of how many times they are invoked
 - lock free threads are faster compared to threads that are synchronized using locks
-- functional programming encourages you develop lock free applications by treating function arguments a immutable(read only).
-Only local variables are modified, while accessing global variables are discouraged as they slow down concurrent operations.
+- functional programming encourages you develop lock free applications by treating function arguments as immutable(read only).
+Only local variables are modified, while accessing global variables are discouraged as they require synchronization which will slow down concurrent operations.

 ### Scala
- - is a statically typed language but offers many features similar to dynamically typed languages
+ - is a statically-typed language but offers many features similar to dynamically typed languages
  - is a functional programming language that also supports Object Oriented Programming Features
  - is also an Object Oriented Programming Language
+ - also works like a scripting language
  - suitable for concurrent programming
  - suitable for machine learning, deep learning, artificial intelligence based applications
  - ideal for developing big data applications